 The Fox and the Hound is one of the classic animated Disney movies that will be streaming exclusively on Disney’s new subscription streaming service, Disney+.

-You can sign up for a 7-day free trial of Disney+ HERE, which will allow you to stream The Fox and the Hound and hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
-If you extend past the free trial, the service costs $6.99/month.
+You can sign up for Disney+ HERE, which will allow you to stream The Fox and the Hound and hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
+The service costs $6.99/month.
 You may also opt for this discount bundle of Disney+, Hulu and ESPN+ for $12.99/month.

 - 1. Sign up for Disney+ here